billy12458/ExpressBlog/README.md

 **3.** [`ioredis`](https://www.npmjs.com/package/ioredis)

 Our development has <u>nearly come to an end</u>, and in order to learn more about our project,
-* You can give it a shot at [ExpressBlog API Website](https://api.expressjsblog.com.cn)
+* You can give it a shot at [ExpressBlog API Website](https://api.expressjsblog.com.cn).
+* In case you aren't familiar with all the APIs, we have exported our testing plan with the help of ApiPost.
+So just visit [Apipost-基于协作,不止于API文档、调试、Mock、自动化测试](https://console-docs.apipost.cn/passwordPage/30bad7c674aabf61?pathname=/preview/cb00dda5060d2a49/30bad7c674aabf61&&target_id=null&&name=blogs) to start your API test.
 * The documentation website is under construction, visit [ExpressBlog Documentation](https://www.expressjsblog.com.cn) for more information.
 * Should you have any relevant questions, please commit an issue on github.